 Over the last 40 years a series of reintroduction projects have been developed to establish new wild Whooping Crane populations in North America.
 The projects have had varying success, but as each project builds on previous attempts we are learning what techniques work most effectively.

 Today, as a result of years of dedication, two additional Whooping Crane populations have been established.
-The first, numbering around 100 birds, migrates through the eastern United States; while the second, a non-migratory flock on the species’ historic range in southern Louisiana, numbers approximately 40 individuals.
+The first, numbering around 100 birds, migrate through the eastern United States; while the second, a non-migratory flock on the species’ historic range in southern Louisiana, numbers approximately 49 individuals.
 In 2006 and 2016 the first wild chicks successfully fledged in these reintroduced populations – symbols of hope for the future of Whooping Crane conservation.

 Florida Non-Migratory Population